Before joining a health and fitness club, be realistic about what activities

 sales staff at some clubs use high-pressure and deceptive sales tactics

 to close deals, its not always easy to make the right choices.

 Membership at many clubs doesnt come cheap.
 Although you can join a bare-bones

-gym for $350 a year or less, many clubs charge more than $700 per person
+gym for less than $300 a year, many clubs charge more than $700 per person

 for the first year, including initiation fees.
 Want a club that offers

 racquet sports or has a wide range of facilities and amenities?
 Expect